PmagPy/2023_MagIC_Tutorial/2_PmagGUI_intro/README.md

 ### Data conversion to MagIC format

-In this example, we can going to convert data for one site that is a lava flow within the ca. 1084 Ma Michipicoten Island volcanics.
+In this example, we are going to convert data for one site that is a lava flow within the ca. 1084 Ma Michipicoten Island volcanics.
 These data were published in https://doi.org/10.1130/L580.1 with data that have been contributed to the MagIC database https://earthref.org/MagIC/11883.
 For the example we will work through, the data are not yet in MagIC format, but rather in the CIT lab format which includes a .sam site level file and ascii sample text files as described here: http://cires1.colorado.edu/people/jones.craig/PMag_Formats.html.
 While the specifics of this workflow will vary with different lab formats, this demonstration will show how Pmag_GUI can be used to convert data to MagIC format using the following steps:

 1. Open the Pmag GUI executable program